 Davis told Karen that, as a boy, he wanted to run fast more than anything.
 And he has been: running fast away from his feelings and, now, his grief.
 Images of Julia have been haunting Davis since her death … in the mirror when he gets out of the shower, on the beach in her coat, the two of them standing side by side in a disconnected way.
 Gradually, as Davis dismantles the cold casing he lives in, he gets closer to memories of love.

 And – who the fuck drives a station wagon?
 It’s the man who hit their car and accidentally killed his wife.
 But, we might say he’s also the emotionally careless and detached part of Davis that drove Julia into the arms of another man.
 As the film unfolds and Davis begins to break out of his hardened shell, he meets this side of himself little by little.
-At the end, they are standing together at Julia’s grave – a man who now feels grief, regret, and guilt.
+In the end, they are standing together at Julia’s grave – a man who now feels grief, regret, and guilt.
 And, Davis, finally, can cry.
-When he runs faster than the “other boys” as Demolition comes to a close, we might consider it a sign, not of craziness or competition, but of a newfound freedom to live.
+When he runs faster than the “other boys” as Demolition comes to a close, we might consider it a sign, not of craziness or competition, but of newfound freedom to live.